duncanberger/PZQ_POPGEN/Figures/supplementary_figure_6.md

-# Supplementary figure 6: Uncertainty in inference of demographic history using SMC++ for *Schistosoma mansoni* subpopulations
+# Supplementary Figure 6: Uncertainty in inference of demographic history using SMC++ for *Schistosoma mansoni* populations.

 ## Import data (SMC++ estimates of demographic history)
 ```{r}